isomerpages/imsilver/_learn-digital-skills/2F-government-digital-services-bds.md

 *  [Using the SingPass Mobile app to log in within seconds!](https://www.youtube.com/watch?v=f4di4HPgaRY){:target="_blank"}<br>
 *  [SingPass Mobile Quick Start Guide](/files/SingPass Mobile.pdf){:target="_blank"}<br>
 *  [SingPass Mobile Quick Start Guide (Chinese)](/files/SingPass Mobile_Chinese.pdf){:target="_blank"}<br>
+* From 1 April 2021, SingPass users will no longer be able to use the OneKey Token.
+We encourage all SingPass users to download [SingPass Mobile](http://www.go.gov.sg/singpass-guides){:target="_blank"} or use SMS-OTP as their 2FA method of transaction with government digital services.

 <h3>2.
 Digital Services</h3>